sphaero/sphof/docs/guide.rst

 .. note::
-    Notice the difference in the last parameter of the register_int method of both class.
+    Notice the difference in the last parameter of the register_int method of both classes.
 In the MyFirstActor class it is 're' and in the MySecondActor it is 'rs'. 'r' Means the variable is **r**\ eadable. 's' Means the variable is a 'signal **s**\ ensor'.
 This implies it can receive signals. 'e' Means the variable is a 'signal **e**\ mitter'.
 It